casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 (Franklin, 2006) - RNN useful in music gen.

-IT 1: Examine the effectivenss of a training LSTM RNN  on a general musical dataset of 11 133 musical
+IT 1: Examine the effectivenss of a training LSTM RNN  on a general musical dataset of 11 133 musical examples.

-IT 2: Examine effeciveness of training LSTM RNN first on a larger general music dataset of () (2.1), then on a smaller selection of context specific music examples.
+IT 2: Examine effeciveness of training LSTM RNN first on a larger general music dataset of ( ) (2.1), then on a smaller selection of context specific music examples (2.2)

 IT 3: Examine using Q-learning based on general musical rules to improve the musical melodies generated.